-Note: NEPA scoping is for projects requiring an EIS or EA.
+Note: CEQ outlines the NEPA Scoping process for projects requiring an EIS (40 CFR 1501.9).
 There are no federal requirements for scoping projects approved with a CE.
 ADOT Environmental Planning uses scoping in a broader sense for agency coordination, issue identification and informing key stakeholders for projects processed with CEs.
 Scoping also helps ensure that CEs meet the requirements of 23 CFR 771.117(a) and (b).
 CEs do not require any formal public involvement requirements and projects approved with CEs typically require no public scoping.
-Projects processed with CEs that do not require public scoping (letters) typically still take measures to inform the public of the project during the design process through the numerous means available for information sharing led by ADOT Communications.
-The ADOT Public Involvement Plan can be consulted for more information on public involvement.
+Projects processed with CEs that do not require public scoping (letters) typically still take measures to inform the public of the project during the design process through the numerous means available for information sharing lead by ADOT Communications.
+The ADOT Public Involvement Plan can be consulted for more information on public involvement techniques.